cedana/cedana-cli/README.md

 https://www.youtube.com/watch?v=KC4STzSQ_DU

-(Note: The video is sped up for brevity to show how a CPU-bound PyTorch training job can be paused/migrated/resumed).
+(Note: The video is sped up for brevity to show how a CPU-bound PyTorch training job can be migrated between instances in realtime).

 ## Todos